tact/public/README.md

-# Tact public beta community site
+# Get help with Tact

-Welcome to Tact community site!
+Welcome to Tact community site.
 Tact source code is not public, but many other parts of our operations are.
-This repo gives you access to our bug tracker and discussions area.
+This site gives you access to our bug tracker and discussions area.

 What you can do here:

-* To report any bugs you find in the Tact public beta, [create a new issue.][new]
+* To report any Tact bugs, [create a new issue.][new]
 * To share your thoughts and ideas, and see what others have shared, see the [discussions area.][discussions]
 * To see Tact user guide and learn how different parts of the app work, see the [user guide.][wiki]
+* To contact us directly by email, write us at [support@justtact.com.][email]

 ## FAQ